 Declaratively Processing Provenance Metadata, Scott Moore, Ashish Gehani, and Natarajan Shankar.
 To appear in Proceedings of the 5th USENIX conference on the Theory and Practice of Provenance (TaPP), April 2013.

 ActionScript Bytecode Verification With Co-Logic Programming, Brian W. DeVries, Gopal Gupta, Kevin W. Hamlen, Scott Moore, and Meera Sridhar.
 In Proceedings of the ACM SIGPLAN Workshop on Programming Languages and Analysis for Security (PLAS), 9-15, June 2009.

-I am currently a teaching fellow for CS 152, Harvard's undergraduate course on the formal foundations of programming languages.
+In fall term 2014, I was a teaching fellow for CS 152, Harvard's undergraduate course on the formal foundations of programming languages.